mcartmell/seabase/README.md

 # Seabase

-Seabase is an underwater HTML5 Roguelike built with Phaser and ROT.js.
+Seabase is an **underwater** HTML5 Roguelike built with Phaser and ROT.js.

+[Under construction sign]

 ## Running